Lepaya/data-snowflake-client/README.md

     password: 'YOUR SNOWFLAKE PASSWORD',
-    database_name = 'NAME OF DATABASE TO LOAD DATA INTO', schema_name = 'NAME OF SCHEMA TO LOAD DATA INTO', table_name = 'NAME OF TABLE TO LOAD DATA INTO',
+    database_name = 'NAME OF DATABASE TO LOAD DATA INTO', schema_name = 'NAME OF SCHEMA TO LOAD DATA INTO', )
-)
 ````